 Randy is a popular Type A- donor.

 His cardiologist did an excellent job and Randy was back riding his bike in a short period of time.
-He wasn’t happy to be told not to!
-In fact, I think he disobeyed doctor’s orders one day.
+He wasn’t happy to be told not to ride!
+In fact, I know he disobeyed his doctor’s orders one day or two.

 We expect our doctor to always be right.
 We expect our nurse to always be right.
 We expect all our health care providers to always be right.
 We in fact, expect our bodies’ to become “right” whenever we receive treatment in the medical field.

 “Dr. NeverWrong”, the cardiologist who performed the ablation on my husband’s heart has this nickname!
-Nurse Charlie, one of Randy’excellent RN while hospitalized told me!
-Charlie told me he has worked with this cardiologist who has quite a fan base (being only one of few docs in town that I’m aware of who perform ablations).
-Because the doctor was humble, gracious, and ever so respectful, I’m sure he would not want to be called Dr. NeverWrong!
+Charlie the RN, one of Randy’s excellent nurses while hospitalized told me of this nickname and the fact that the cardiologist has a fan base.
+He is one of only a few docs in town who performs ablations.
+Because the doctor was humble, gracious, and ever so respectful, I’m sure he would not want to be called by the nickname Dr. NeverWrong!
 Can you guess who I’m referring to?

-What?
-Attorneys don’t guess!
+Okay, now on to me.
 Recently, I was involved in a medical situation which could be worthy of a claim.
 How do you help your clients decide whether to file a claim?
 If there’s been harm done?
 Here’s the abbreviated personal story.

-Anyway, to not go into detail uggh ; [ I ended up with a severe spreading skin condition that lasted too long.
-I was absolutely miserable.
-Going to the ER once on a Sunday and urgent care twice during the weeks that followed was no fund.
-And I went because I couldn’t stand the physical and emotional toil…and my doctor’s office wasn’t open at the time of my needs!
-Not until I went back to my personal MD to finally get the correct diagnosis; and a prescription did I feel a little better.
+I was absolutely miserable and the condition lasted too long.
+I ended up going to the ER once on a Sunday and urgent care twice during the weeks that followed.
+I made these visits because I couldn’t stand the physical and emotional toil…and my doctor’s office wasn’t open at the time of my needs!
+Not until I went back to my personal MD to finally get the correct diagnosis and a prescription did I begin to feel a little better.

 But negligence, followed by covering up issues and not telling the truth is where the wrongs and not the rights come in to play.
 That’s not where I come in just yet, that’s where you, the attorney is on the field.
 I enter the game by sorting out what the plaintiff needs and the costs of those needs.

 If you need a life care plan for a client who has filed a medical malpractice claim, please contact me.
 Following a needs assessment and subsequent life care plan, my recommendations are grounded in rehabilitation.
 I’m not saying I’m always right myself.